AGPT registrar training handbook

 General practice placements begin in the second year of training (GPT1).
 You must complete three general practice training terms (18 months FTE) as part of your core vocational training requirements.
 Generally, placement is for at least one term, and up to two terms (26–52 calendar weeks).

+This will prepare you for working across the breadth of Australian general practice.
 In most cases, these requirements for diversity of practice can be achieved by training in more than one practice.
-Your program team can give you more information and support for your specific circumstances and region.
+For more information, refer to the section on Training placements - Practice diversity.

 ADF registrars’ general practice training